 Employee Back Injury

-One of your movers suffers a serious back injury while carrying a heavy fridge down a narrow staircase.
-They require surgery and are unable to work for three months.
+One of your movers suffers a serious back injury while carrying a heavy refrigerator down a narrow staircase.
+They require surgery and three months off work.

-• Workers compensation covers the immediate medical costs and loss of earnings for the employee
+• Workers compensation covers the medical costs, rehabilitation and lost wages for the employee

-• Statutory liability covers fines and legal costs if Safe Work Australia investigates and finds a manual handling or health and safety breach
+• Statutory liability covers fines and legal costs if the state WHS regulator investigates and finds a manual handling breach

 Insurance Tips for Removalist Businesses